wsaada19/CommunityQuests/README.md

 ## Configuration

-The config.yml provides a powerful customization system allowing you to create server-wide quests for your players to enjoy.
-All quests are created in the config.yml file and are started in-game.
+The config.yml is used to configure quests in the plugin.
+Once the quests have been created you can start them using the /cq start command.

 Currently, the configuration file is the only way to create quest types.
 I hope to include a GUI to do this in-game or on a website in the future.